yashbajpai888/Dr-Asrani-Web/Dr-Asrani-Web/README.md

-# ENTNT Dental Center Management Dashboard
+# DR Asrani's Dental Center Management Dashboard

 Hello there!
 This is a Dental Center Management system for ENTNT built with React(frontend-only).
 It allows an Admin (Dentist) to manage patients and appointments, and lets Patients see their own data.
 All data is stored in localStorage to simulate a real workflow without any backend.